Element84/filmdrop-k8s-helm-charts/charts/workflow-config/README.md

 The `swoop-caboose` helm chart will also install Argo Workflows as a dependency.

-Then, modify the `values.yaml` file with the `AWS Access Key ID`, `AWS Secret Access Key`, and `AWS Region` under the keys `s3.accessKeyId`, `s3.secretAccessKey`, `s3.region`, respectively.
-These values contain dummy data and should be modified to include your AWS IAM user credentials.
+Then, modify the `values.yaml` file with the `AWS Access Key ID`, `AWS Secret Access Key`, and `AWS Region` and/or `AWS Session Token` under the keys `s3.accessKeyId`, `s3.secretAccessKey`, `s3.region`, `s3.sessionToken`, respectively.
+These values contain dummy data and should be modified to include your AWS credentials.
 Make sure you are using base-64 encoding for these values.

 Then, do: